Tere Te

 "Tere Te" is a Punjabi pop single by Guru Randhawa featuring Ikka Singh, released on 26 November 2018 by T-Series.

 Background

-The song is sung by Guru Randhawa and Ikka Singh, penned by Ikka Singh and Music by Vee.
+The song is sung by Guru Randhawa and Ikka Singh, penned by Ikka Singh and Music by Guru Randhawa, Vee Music & Abhijit Vaghani.
 Music video also features Zaara Yesmin, Released on 26 November 2018 by T-Series via YouTube and other music streaming services.
 Song Assisted by Vatsal Chevli @headroom Studio.

 In an interview; Guru Randhawa reveals: “We shot this song in a Mumbai studio with special VFX for the first time.”

 Reception

 The song's music video got 33 million views in 24 hours of its release.